braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 1. From the left sidebar in Tealium under **Server-Side**, navigate to **EventStream > Event Connectors**.
 2. Select the blue **+ Add Connector** button to look through the connector marketplace.
 In the new dialogue box that appears, use the spotlight search to find the **Braze** connector.
 3. To add this connector, click the **Braze** connector tile.
 Once clicked, you can view the connection summary and a list of the required information, supported actions, and configuration instructions.
-Configuration comprises four steps: source, configuration, action, and summary.
+Configuration comprises three steps: source, configuration, and action.

 #### Source